-Use the sensor's CLI in order to set up basic networking information, specifically, the IP address, gateway address, and access lists that allow remote access.
-After these critical pieces of data are entered, the rest of the configuration is accomplished by using IPS Device Manager (IDM), the embedded GUI console.
-Unlike the Cisco ASA firewalls used in the Cisco SBA design, IPS modules use an out-of-band management connection for configuration and monitoring.
-The sensor's management port is connected to the data center management VLAN configured in earlier in this guide in Procedure 4, "Configure switch access ports," so that the sensors can route to or directly reach the management station.
+Use the sensor's CLI in order to set up basic networking information, specifically: the IP address, gateway address, and access lists that allow remote access.
+After these critical pieces of data are entered, the rest of the configuration is accomplished by using Cisco Adaptive Security Device Manager/IPS Device Manager (ASDM/IDM), the embedded GUI console.